Goodbye to All That

 Existential crises abound (look no further than Biogen trying to sell itself to Samsung after its disastrous rollout of Adhulem, cryptocurrencies threat to central banks, or at the geopolitical level, the cracking of United States leadership and the rise of China “remaking the international system” according to its rules).
 The world is now littered with dying companies, markets and industries buying into the myth of a simple recipe, the allure of new technology, and an obsession with tradition as they search for optimal solutions that don’t exist.

 It’s the ‘leadership margin’ that now separates: you have to be comfortable crossing the river as you’re feeling for the stones.
-The skill in short supply is not technical, but visionary, able to articulate and propagate a new direction, a ‘modern strategy’ to manage a new interface layer with the world.
+The skill in short supply is not technical, but visionary, able to articulate and propagate a new direction, a‘modern strategy story’ to manage a new interface layer with the world.

 We have to rearrange the comfortable mental furniture from which we sit and guide thought and action, hoping for the best from legacy operating models.
 The hard thing is to “break the golden rhythm” of the place in our minds that we know has stopped working for us intellectually, creatively and spiritually.